crowdfavorite-mirrors/wp-enable-media-replace/readme.txt

 Quick and easy installation:

-1. Upload the folder `enable-media-replace` to the `/wp-content/plugins/` directory
+1. Upload the folder `enable-media-replace` to your plugin directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Done!